-Application may be made for transfer from the grade of Member to the grade of Fellow, or from the grade of Associate to the grade of Member or to the grade of Fellow.
+Application may be made for transfer from the grade of Associate to the grade of Member.

-Should an applicant for admission or transfer to any grade certify that he is not personally known to the above specified number of Fellows, Members, or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as references, the Board of Examiners may accept, for the deficiency, other references, preferably professional engineers of standing.
+Should an applicant for admission or transfer certify that he is not personally known to the above specified number of Fellows, Members, or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as references, the Board of Examiners may accept, for the deficiency, other references, preferably engineers of standing in the profession.